jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 this server.
 When the script  runs at 4 AM,  how many light  rays are deflected  by a  lens  or  reflected by  a  mirror?
 How many  photons activate a photo-sensor  (human retina or CCD)?
 Answer: zero.
 Nothing in this experiment  has any relations with optics.
+The recognition is automatic, it is not optical.

 ## The Best Recognition Engine

-The best recongnition  engine is built around a neural  network and it contains  optical  sensors.
+The best  recognition engine is built  around a neural network  and it contains  optical  sensors.
 It  has  been  perfected  by  a  Lebanese start-up, or rather a phoenician start-up, around 1200 BC.